misalcedo/bloom/README.md

 1. Run `irb` or `ruby`.

 # Notes
-Running `gem build bloom` produces a nested GZipped tar file.
+Running `gem build bloom` produces a nested GZipped tar file (see `gem help build` for instructions on how to unpack a gem).
 The inside the `.gem` file is a `data.tar.gz` file that contains the items in the gemspec's `files` list.
 This gives us 2 options for packaging gems for consumption:
 1. Build Rust library in a CI pipeline to produce the library.
 Then, add the C dynamic library to the gem.
 1. Add the rust source code to the gem output.
 Then, build Rust library on the target machine.
 Thus, requiring a local version of the Rust toolchain (i.e. rustup, rustc, and cargo). to produce the library.

 Building on the target machine is beneficial to ensure our gem can be downloaded from a central store and will work anywhere.
 However, for internal-only gems building in a CI pipeline would greatly reduce installation time.

+# Security
+We can sign gem output and install with high security to secure our supply chain.
+See [RubyGems - Security](https://guides.rubygems.org/security/) for more details.

 # Benchmark
 The benchmarks can be run via `rake bench`.